newstackdev/iosdk/README.md

 You will likely want to use parts of the SDK in such scenario, see Usage below.

 ### API Clients only
 For existing condebases you might be interested in lower-level components only.
-This involves lower level work and  Consider `@newcoin-foundation/newcoin-sdk` and/or `@newcoin-foundation/newgraph-api-client` depending on your plan.
+This involves lower level work and  Consider `@newcoin-foundation/newcoin-sdk` and/or `@newcoin-foundation/newgraph-api-client` depending on your implementation plan.

 ### Other languages/technologies
 Newgraph API (see below) is described as a Swagger and can be used to generate a client in any language.
 We welcome contributions in this space.